MrEnder0/Grid9/README.md

 You can [run this project in gitpod](https://gitpod.io/#https://github.com/MrEnder0/Grid9) if you dont want to run it locally.

+## Documentation

+The docs are accessible by running "grid9 d" in the terminal or by going to the online documentation [here](https://mrender0.github.io/Grid9/).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.